-- Department for Archaeogenetics, Max Planck Institute for the Science of Human History, Jena, Germany
+- Department for Archaeogenetics, Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany

 - Bioinformatics & Computational Biology, Human Evolution, Molecular Evolution, Population Genetics / Genomics

 Limits and Convergence properties of the Sequentially Markovian Coalescent